 Students may also decide to report to law enforcement, if applicable, although they are not required to do so.
 Reporting of sexual assault, domestic violence, dating violence, and stalking to the police does not commit the Complainant to further legal action.
 However, the earlier an incident is reported, the easier it will be for the police to investigate if the Complainant decides to proceed with criminal charges.
 Early reporting makes it more likely that the police will be able to gather needed evidence before it is lost or destroyed, and that the Complainant will receive timely notice of potentially helpful victim/witness services.

-KHSC-KansasCOM employs a full-time, licensed mental health counselor who is deemed a confidential resource and therefore is not required to disclose a report of sexual harassment allegations (or dating violence, domestic violence, or stalking) to the Title IX Coordinator unless the individual making the report requests the disclosure.
+KHSU-KansasCOM employs a full-time, licensed mental health counselor who is deemed a confidential resource and therefore is not required to disclose a report of sexual harassment allegations (or dating violence, domestic violence, or stalking) to the Title IX Coordinator unless the individual making the report requests the disclosure.

 Supportive Measures

 Complainants and Respondents may request supportive measures, including but not limited to; academic support, extensions of academic deadlines, class schedule modifications, withdrawals, leaves of absence, no-contact order, student financial aid counseling and referral to counseling, medical or other healthcare services and visa and immigration assistance, which shall be provided, as deemed appropriate, in accordance with the Policy.
-Supportive measures are non-disciplinary, non-punitive individualized services offered as appropriate, as reasonably available, and without fee or charge to the parties to restore or preserve access to KHSC-KansasCOM’s Education Program or Activity, including measures designed to protect the safety of all parties or KHSC-KansasCOM’s educational environment, and/or deter harassment, discrimination, and/or retaliation.
+Supportive measures are non-disciplinary, non-punitive individualized services offered as appropriate, as reasonably available, and without fee or charge to the parties to restore or preserve access to KHSU-KansasCOM’s Education Program or Activity, including measures designed to protect the safety of all parties or KHSU-KansasCOM’s educational environment, and/or deter harassment, discrimination, and/or retaliation.

 Emergency Removal